-AMP's remuneration strategy is to align remuneration with the creation of value for shareholders by attracting and retaining employees who will contribute to AMP's success and motivating them to achieve outstanding performance against AMP's business objectives.
+AMP's remuneration strategy is to align remuneration with the creation of value for shareholders by attracting and retaining employees who will contribute to AMP's success, motivating them to achieve outstanding performance against AMP's business objectives.

-AMP has a comprehensive remuneration policy which outlines the responsibilities of the boards, PRC and management in maintaining alignment with the remuneration strategy.
-Of particular note, the policy requires that remuneration arrangements are simple, practical and supported by a governance framework that avoids conflicts of interest, defines clear accountabilities and ensures that proper checks and balances are in place.
+AMP has a comprehensive remuneration policy which outlines the responsibilities of the boards, PRC and management.
+The policy requires that remuneration arrangements are simple, practical and supported by a governance framework that avoids conflicts of interest, defines clear accountabilities and ensures that proper checks and balances are in place.